Ayam Taliwang

 Ayam Taliwang is a spicy Indonesian grilled chicken (ayam bakar) dish originating in Taliwang, West Nusa Tenggara, Indonesia.

 History

 Although Ayam Taliwang is said to be a dish favoured by the Sasak nobility, Abdul Hamid claims to have invented the dish in 1970.
 It is named after Karang Taliwang in Mataram, the capital of Lombok.

 Preparation

-Ayam Taliwang is made with chicken cut and cleaned prior to grilling.
+Ayam Taliwang is made with chicken cut and cleaned before grilling.
 Once it has been grilled halfway, it is removed from the grill and tenderized with a pestle.
-It is then dipped in cooking oil; after several seconds in the oil, it is put in a spicy sauce of garlic, chili, and shrimp paste.
+It is then dipped in cooking oil; after several seconds in the oil, it is put in a spicy sauce of garlic, chilli, and shrimp paste.
 It is then fried or grilled to order.

 Presentation

 Ayam Taliwang physically appears similar to regular grilled or fried chicken, with a covering of sambal.
 Its taste is sweet and spicy, with traces of shrimp paste.
 It can be served with a side of water spinach (pelecing) and eggplant (beberuk) covered with chili sauce.